 Did I already say HURRAH?!

-Don’t forget to grab a copy of Moon Dominican Republic (2016) for your trip, and remember that this update isn’t incorporated in the book yet.
+Don’t forget to grab a copy of Moon Dominican Republic (2016) for your trip!
+But remember that this update isn’t incorporated in the book yet.
 Subscribe to DRVisitor.com and visit the blog for frequent updates on all things DR travel.

 Latest posts by Lebawit Lily Girma (see all)